-- CHE 511 Advanced Organic Synthesis (3,0,3) Analysis and design of complex syntheses, including total synthesis of natural products; stereochemical aspects of synthesis; asymmetric synthesis; spectroscopy in structure elucidation.
-PREREQ: CHE 311. - CHE 512 Physical Organic Chemistry (3,0,3) Current topics in spectroscopy, reaction mechanisms, and structure function correlations.
-PREREO: CHE 311 and CHE 360. - CHE 540 Electrochemistry (3,0,3) Theory and experimental applications of electro-analytical methods.
+- CHE 505 The History of Chemistry (2,0,2) Survey of chemistry's significance in ancient and modern times.
+Investigation of key individuals and concepts in chemistry of the past and present.
+PREREQ: CHE 310 - CHE 511 Advanced Organic Synthesis (3,0,3) Analysis and design of complex syntheses, including total synthesis of natural products; stereochemical aspects of synthesis; asymmetric synthesis; spectroscopy in structure elucidation.
+PREREO: C or better in CHE 311. - CHE 512 Physical Organic Chemistry (3,0,3) Current topics in spectroscopy, reaction mechanisms, and structure function correlations.
+PREREQ: CHE 360 and C or better in CHE 311 or consent of instructor. - CHE 540 Electrochemistry (3,0,3) Theory and experimental applications of electroanalytical methods.
 PREREQ: CHE 350 and CHE 361. - CHE 560 Quantum Mechanics (3,0,3) Principles of quantum mechanics, the hydrogen atom, variational methods, and simple perturbation theory.
 Same as PHY 460.
 PREREQ: CHE 361 or PHY 361. - CHE 594 Topics in Chemistry (1-3 sem. hrs.)
-Discussion of topics in analytical, environmental, inorganic, nuclear, organic, and physical chemistry; chemistry-related topics: laboratory experience with operation and application of instruments and the computer.
+Discussion of topics in analytical, environmental, inorganic, nuclear, organic, and physical chemistry; chemistry related topics: laboratory experience with operation and application of instruments and the computer.
 May be repeated as topics vary.
-PREREQ: consent of instructor. - CHE 694 Selected Topics in Chemistry (1-4 sem. hrs.)
+PREREQ: consent of instructor. - cHE 694 Selected Topics in Chemistry (1-4 sem. hrs.)
 Topics illustrating principles of chemistry and applications of analytical, inorganic, organic, and physical chemistry and biochemistry.
-Specific topics are determined in consultation with the student's advisor and the chair of chemistry.
+Specific topics are determined in consultation with the student's adviser and the chair of chemistry.
 May be repeated as topics vary.
-PREREQ: consent of instructor.
+PREREQ: consent of instructor. - CHE 696 Chemistry Lab Internship (1,0,1) Participation in planning, teaching, and testing in a designated undergraduate laboratory course.
+Designed especially for students in science education.
+May be repeated for different lab courses for a total of no more than three credit hours.
+PREREQ: consent of instructor and completion of the designated.